jpawlowski/Azure-AD-Licensing-DB/README.md

 So, let's bring all defined terms and available info into a technical file structure.

-Currently, four database files in JSON format represent the different layers to describe Microsoft products, licenses, their assigned services, and containing features.
+Currently, five database files in JSON format represent the different layers to describe Microsoft products, licenses, their assigned services, and containing features.

 `````
       DECLARATIVE                 STOCK                             SERVICE